H. Hasan Aroeboesman Airport

-The airport is surrounded by sea and mountains, and is probably one of the most extreme airports in Indonesia.
-Pilots have to turn 90 degrees plane shortly after takeoff or before landing.
-Not without reason, because there is a mountain a few kilometers from the end of the runway.
-Therefore, only the most experienced pilots are allowed to pilot aircraft that is going to or from the airport.
+The airport is surrounded by the sea and mountainous terrain, making it one of the more challenging airports in Indonesia for pilots.
+Aircraft are required to make a sharp turn of approximately 90 degrees shortly after takeoff or before landing due to the presence of a mountain only a few kilometers from the end of the runway.
+As a result, flights to and from the airport are generally operated by experienced pilots familiar with the airport's demanding approach and departure procedures.